kkunal2006/RetailStoreFab/README.md

 ## Class Digram

-- [Class Digram] - The class diagram of this project is located under the /RetailStoreDiscount/RetailStoreFab/RetailStoreDiscount.umlcd source path.
+- The class diagram of this project is located under the /RetailStoreDiscount/RetailStoreFab/RetailStoreDiscount.umlcd source path.

 ## Running the application locally